The future of the city

 We are indeed seeing lower (financial) vacancy rates.
 A lower mutation rate and higher tenant satisfaction.
 Our goal is that satisfaction.
 As Amvest, we always try to take social responsibility and focus on tenant satisfaction.

-"You also have to deal with customer processes, with primary processes.
-A customer wants to pay the rent, report nuisance, etc. How do you pack that into the whole thing?
-Are you taking steps in digitizing there as well?"
+"You also have to deal with customer processes—core processes.
+A customer wants to pay rent, report a nuisance, and so on.
+How do you incorporate that into the bigger picture?
+Are you taking steps to digitize those processes as well?"

 Yes, definitely.
 We work with many partners that we depend on.
 For example, a lot of partners work with Holland ConTech & ProptTech, another part of the partners work again with Zig Real Estate.
 Our property managers are crucial.
 We work with the property managers to see how we can increase tenant satisfaction even further.
 What is needed for this?
 There are quite a few ideas and enthusiasm coming from the property managers and we as Amvest to go along with this as well as possible.

-"Looking to the future - you want to grow somewhere: what are services you would like to have added to the current concept?"
+"When we look to the future—you want to expand in a certain direction: what services would you like to see added to the current concept?"

 The concept stands, but we are going to keep expanding the concept.
 Think for example of smart building services, an even better customer experience.
 In the app, the possibilities are actually endless.
 There are many opportunities for further expansion.

-"Services are increasingly taking place digitally.
-At the same time, personal contact is also crucial, which is why there are community managers.
-As far as you are concerned, what percentage of services will soon be digital?"
+"More and more of our services are being provided digitally.
+At the same time, personal contact is also crucial, which is why we have community managers.
+In your opinion, what percentage of your services will eventually be provided digitally?"

 As much as possible will soon be done digitally.
 By digitizing the primary processes, the community manager has the opportunity to have real conversations with residents about things that concern them.
 It is precisely to add that extra layer of creativity that we are trying to digitize as much as possible.